- Causes Of Cold During Pregnancy

 - Cepacol lozenges or Hall’s cough drops

-- Menthol rubs to use on your temples, chest and under the nose
+- Menthol rubs to use on your temples, chest and under the nose (it can be also used during the first trimester)

 - Acetaminophen (Tylenol) for pains, fevers, and aches